Korean, Edit

 ⑺ Helicobacter pylori

-① Survives in acidic conditions by secreting mucin that neutralizes acid.
+① Survives in very acidic conditions by secreting mucin that neutralizes acid.

 Small Intestine